anusn/plink-182/README.md

 This repository will hold our code for data simulation and evaluation for benchmarking various dimensionality reduction methods on genotyping data.

+(Note: in the process of doing merging, the git history got messed up a bit -- a lot of commits got duplicated in the history for some reason.
+So it's closer to 50 total commits than 100 :)

 ## Dataset

 We're using genotyping data from phase 3 of the